 Nurse navigators are specially trained oncology nurses who provide individualized assistance for patients, their families, and health care professionals.
 The goal is to help overcome health care system barriers and facilitate timely access to quality medical and psychosocial care from pre-diagnosis through all phases of the cancer journey including survivorship.
-Within the program there is access to a Psychosocial Oncology Clinician.

 Prairie Mountain Health Cancer Navigation Services would like to work together with you to provide quality, timely care to cancer patients and their families.

 This service is free of charge and available with or without a referral.

 Patients can be referred to Prairie Mountain Health Cancer Navigation Services by: